-In order to safeguard the campus community, to increase crime awareness, and to meet our timely warning commitments (subject to the availability of accurate information), campus Crime Alerts shall be distributed as soon as possible following a reported incident.
+In order to safeguard the campus community, to increase crime awareness, and to meet our timely warning commitments (subject to the availability of accurate information), UMB Alerts shall be distributed as soon as possible following a reported incident.
 The circumstances of any particular situation coupled with the University of Maryland, Baltimore Police Force's evaluation of the situation/threat potential will dictate the need and manner for the issuance of a Crime Alert bulletin.

-However, in general, whenever there has been a report of a violent crime or a major property crime on campus and the UMBPF is of the opinion that the safety of the campus community is at risk, a Crime Alert will be issued.
-The alert process will at a minimum entail a combination of 1) all-campus electronic mail postings and 2) electronic posting on the UMBPF Web page at www.umaryland.edu/police.
-Physical postings of bulletins in designated campus buildings and residential facilities by campus police security personnel may be an option depending upon circumstances.
+However, in general, whenever there has been a report of a violent crime or a major property crime on campus and the UMBPF is of the opinion that the safety of the campus community is at risk, a UMB Alert will be issued.
+The alert process will at a minimum entail a combination of all campus electronic mail postings and electronic posting on the UMBPF Web page at www.umaryland.edu/police.
+Physical postings of bulletins in designated campus buildings and residentialfacilitiesbycampus police security personnel may be an option depending upon circumstances.